ProvableHQ/leo/documentation/guides/program_upgradability.md

 - **Audit the `constructor` intensely.** Its logic is permanent and cannot be fixed after deployment.
 - **Prefer multi-sig or DAO governance over a single admin.** A single point of failure is risky.
 - **Implement time-locks for major upgrades.** Giving users a window to react builds trust.
-- **Plan for "ossification".** Provide a way to make your program immutable (e.g., by transferring admin rights to a burn address) to give users long-term certainty.
+- **Plan for "ossification".** Provide a way to make your program immutable (for example, by transferring admin rights to a burn address) to give users long-term certainty.

 ## Legacy Programs